Data move general FAQ

 What if I want to move my data in order to get better network performance?

-Being close to an Office 365 datacenter is not a guarantee for a better networking performance.
-There are many factors and components that impact the network performance between the end user and the Office 365 service.
-For more information about this and performance tuning see Network planning and performance tuning for Office 365.
+Physical proximity to a Microsoft 365 datacenter is not a guarantee for a better networking performance.
+There are many factors and components that affect the network performance between the end-user and the Microsoft 365 service.
+For more information about this and performance tuning see Network planning and performance tuning for Microsoft 365.

 Do all the services move their data on the same day?